Aritzia Accelerates SAP Delivery Project by 54% and Reduces Business Disruption by Centralizing Test Management

 The Panaya solution provided the team at Aritzia with advanced test scoping capabilities as early as during the planning phase.
 Additionally, with Panaya’s built-in defect communication features, the Aritzia team was able to reduce overall testing time and defect correction period.

-Panaya Test Center delivered the combination of impact analysis and testing integrated in one platform.
+Panaya Test Dynamix delivered the combination of impact analysis and testing integrated in one platform.
 “We saw tremendous value in using Panaya when it came to narrowing down our scope for the upgrade project,” says Mr. Caswell.
 “The project went live on time and under budget!”
 He adds.

-By using Panaya Test Center to automate corrections and test orchestration, Artizia is now able to shorten project duration and reduce business disruption by 54% on average.
+By using Panaya Test Dynamix to automate corrections and test orchestration, Artizia is now able to shorten project duration and reduce business disruption by 54% on average.
 For example, the EHP0 SPS 15 to EHP7 SPS5 upgrade timeframe was reduced from 1,607 to 731 hours (saving 876 hours).
 “Before Panaya we were repurposing the reporting spreadsheet into an issue-resolution spreadsheet,” says Mr. Caswell.
 “This was messy at the very least,” he adds.

 Andrew Dobson, Artizia’s Applications Development Team Lead names reusability of tests and the ‘Business Function Activation’ feature (enabling a business function-specific impact analysis) as two of his favorite Panaya features.